RadicalFx/Radical/README.md

 The Radical framework is not tied to WPF but some part of it can be freely used, and will be valuable, even in services and web applications.

+### Build Dependencies

+Requirements on the developer machine.
+Optional:

+* DirectX SDK

 ### Release

 The latest release can be found on NuGet: http://www.nuget.org/profiles/radical